rolandmiladinovic/rolandmiladinovic/_posts/2018-05-14-summonig-eternal-return.markdown

 If it should cost my life.
 Appear!

 He fell to the ground.
 “What is this vision!” ...
 “Every pain and suffering and torment repeated again and again for all time—tortured children forever crying out.
 Noooo!”
 Pulling at the grass in despair ...
 “But knowing, and knowing that you know.” ...
 “A laugh can redeem it all!”
 He says with unconvincing hope as he attempts to call up a divine laughter—but in vain.
 He holds the sign of a handgun to the side of his head and faces us on his knees.
 And I guess it’s our role to talk him down and give him reasons to live, but who can give another man a reasons not to return to eternal bliss.

-I sit down on the grass beside him, his eyes full of tears.
-But something monstrous is smoldering with as I realise that I’ve entered the circle, and now that image of the burning serpent at my center has turned into a figure of fiery red.
-I feel amazing, powerful—I feel immortal!
-He, fragile, crying.